spiral/docs/orm/basics.md

 ];
 ```

-> You can include as many columns into index as your DBMS allows you.
-Simply list columns as array values.
+> You can include as many columns into the index as your DBMS lets you.
+Simply list the columns as array values.

 ## Schema Update and Scaffolding
-Once you done with declaring your `Record` model schema we can run ORM schema update.
-Such operation can be performed by executing command 'spiral up'.
-The update will automatically generate related table "users" for your model using declared columns and indexes.
-We can view content of such table by running CLI 'db:describe users':
+Once you're done declaring your `Record` model schema, you can update your ORM schema.
+This operation can be performed by executing the command 'spiral up'.
+The update will automatically generate a related table "users" for your model using the declared columns and indexes.
+We can view the content of this table by running CLI 'db:describe users':

 ```
 Columns of primary.users: